 For corporate customers the Bank added the simple interest accrued during the deferral period to the principal outstanding and either extended the original maturity period of the loan or increased the instalments at the end of the deferment period.
-The Bank has determined that the modifications due to deferment of instalment and waiver of profit allowed in line with CBO relaxation measures for 2022 did not result in de-recognition of financial assets.
-The impact of day one modification loss on prior year deferrals is not considered material as at 31 December 2023.

 The Bank continues to monitor the stressed portfolio, which previously availed certain relaxation under CBO guidelines on deferral of credit facilities for effected borrowers.
 Prudent ECL provisioning on these credit facilities have been maintained and considered as part of the management overlay.